If you’re mining cryptocurrency, you’re required to report your income on your tax return.

 Mining cryptocurrency can lead to high electricity bills.
 Luckily, mining businesses can deduct these costs as expenses.

 To deduct electricity costs from your tax bill, it’s important to record the amount of electricity that is used exclusively for mining.
 If you’re using a home office or another property that uses electricity for purposes not related to mining, you should consider using a separate electricity meter to measure usage.

-These types of ‘mixed-use’ expenses between business and personal use are likely to be scrutinized in the case of an audit.
-This highlights the importance of keeping quality records.
+These types of ‘mixed-use’ expenses between business and personal use are likely to be scrutinized in the case of an audit, which makes it important for miners to keep detailed records.